How to Calculate Business Valuation Using EBITDA?

 The calculator automatically calculates EBITDA, EBIT, and profit before tax (PBT) using the financial inputs provided.
 These metrics help evaluate the financial performance of the business.

-Select the Relevant Industry
+Select the Industry Benchmark

 Typical EBITDA Multiples by Industry